post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-mlkem.md

 key, and abort with an illegal_parameter alert if it fails.

-For all groups, the client MUST check if the ciphertext length matches the selectd group, and abort with an illegal_parameter alert if it fails.
+For all groups, the client MUST check if the ciphertext length matches the selected group, and abort with an illegal_parameter alert if it fails.
 If ML-KEM decapsulation fails for any other reason, the connection MUST be aborted with an internal_error alert.